turingschool/backend_mod_1_prework/section1/vocabulary.md

 - Directory:  The technical term for a "folder"

-- Code Comments:  Notes to explain a code block (in plain English), or remove a potentially valid line of code from being read by the interpreter.
+- Code Comments:  Notes to explain a code block (in plain English), or remove a potentially valid line of code from being read by the interpreter (i.e. for debugging purposes).

 - String:  A variable of raw text.
-Additional variables can be inserted into strings, via string interpolation.
+Additional variables can be inserted into strings, via `string interpolation`.

 - Number:  A variable type for storing integers

-- Boolean:  True or false!
+- Boolean:  `true` or `false`!

 - Variable:  A data type read and executed by a computer program.
-It's syntax, output, and related methods are available based on the exact variable type.
+Its syntax, output, and related methods are available based on the exact variable type (class behaviors).

 - Assignment operator:  `=`